 This process extended even further with the dramatisation of the Diary of Anne Frank on Broadway in 1955 and the release of the Hollywood film (adapted from the stage production) four years later.
 Whilst both the play and the film were critical successes, neither captured the true essence of who Anne Frank really was.

 Neither Susan Strasberg on stage, nor Millie Perkins on screen came close to capturing the mercurial and precocious young woman whose words have fascinated and inspired so many.
 Instead of highlighting her particular qualities, the version of Anne Frank presented to the world was a universal figure, designed above all to appeal to American youth.
-Auschwitz-Birkenau.
-Here, after a three day journey from Westerbork, Anne and the other seven inhabitants of the secret annex were selected for labour.

 This distorted, reduced, infantilised and decontextualised figure was even furnished with a happy ending.
 In true Broadway and Hollywood style, the adaptations of her story conclude with those lines in her diary about believing that people were good at heart.